 Rule Reference: §809.54(c)

 Boards must be aware that for DFPS foster and relative care, TWC is not required to fund child care for a 12-month period.
-However, for DFPS foster and relative care that is terminated by DFPS, if the caregiver needs child care to continue and they meet At-Risk eligibility requirements, care must continue under At-Risk.
-If DFPS does not provide notice of termination early enough to determine eligibility for At-Risk child care, there may be a gap in care between DFPS-funded care ending and At-Risk care beginning, but the child must not be placed on the Board’s waiting list.
+However, for DFPS foster and relative care that is terminated by DFPS, if the caregiver needs child care to continue and they meet Low-Income eligibility requirements, care must continue under Low-Income.
+If DFPS does not provide notice of termination early enough to determine eligibility for Low-Income child care, there may be a gap in care between DFPS-funded care ending and Low-Income care beginning, but the child must not be placed on the Board’s waiting list.

 D-902.a: Eligibility Redetermination for Children in Former Protective Services

-Boards must ensure that at the end of the eligibility period for Former DFPS child care, eligibility redetermination is conducted for continued care if the family in which the child resides meets eligibility for At-Risk child care.
+Boards must ensure that at the end of the eligibility period for Former DFPS child care, eligibility redetermination is conducted for continued care if the family in which the child resides meets eligibility for Low-Income child care.

-Boards must send a redetermination packet for At-Risk child care within 45 days (or within a locally developed time frame) of the end date of the current Former DFPS eligibility period to avoid a gap in care.
+Boards must send a recertification notice from the child care case management system to the parent/caregiver of children reaching the end of their Former DFPS eligibility period; if the family is eligible, the child may continue care under Low-Income.
+These recertifications should be prioritized to avoid a gap in care.

 Boards must be aware that because each child served by DFPS is regarded as a “family of one” for tracking and federal reporting purposes, a minimum of 12 months of care must be provided for each child.
-Therefore, if a caregiver has more than one child receiving Former DFPS care with different eligibility dates, a family-based eligibility determination under At-Risk should not occur before all Former DFPS children in care have received a full 12 months of services.
+Therefore, if a caregiver has more than one child receiving Former DFPS care with different eligibility dates, the Board may extend children’s Former DFPS care to align eligibility dates under a new a family-based eligibility determination under Low-Income.

 D-903: Continuity of Care for Children of Parents in Military Deployment

-Boards must ensure that pursuant to TWC rule §809.54(d) no children of military parents in military deployment have a disruption of or eligibility because of the military deployment.
+Boards must ensure that pursuant to TWC rule §809.54(d) no children of military parents in military deployment have a disruption of CCS or eligibility because of the military deployment.
 Boards must be aware that the requirements of TWC rule §809.54(d) apply across workforce areas.

 If an enrolled child is receiving child care in one workforce area and moves to another workforce area to live with guardians while the parent is in military deployment, Boards must ensure the continuity of care across workforce areas.

-Boards in the workforce area in which child care is ending must notify the parent, guardians, and the workforce area to which the child is moving that the continuity of care requirements of §809.54(d) apply to the child.
+Boards in the workforce area in which child care is ending must notify the parent, guardians, and Board child care staff in the workforce area to which the child is moving that the continuity of care requirements of §809.54(d) apply to the child.

 Boards in the workforce area in which the child will be residing must accept the transfer of the child to ensure compliance with TWC rule §809.54(d).